 - We recognize that our first priority is to provide excellent service to the members of NLI.
 Our driving objective is to provide the best service possible at competitive prices.

 - We recognize that the basic component of an organization is its people.
 We are committed to providing our employees with a safe working environment and the appropriate resources to perform their jobs in an exceptional manner.

 - We recognize that in order to be well positioned in the future we must be financially healthy.
 Our policies, procedures, and actions will reflect the goal of strengthening our financial position.

 - We recognize that member loyalty is a critical component to the success of our cooperative.
 Our actions and decisions will reflect our desire to provide excellent service by prudent maintenance of our physical plant, regular communication with our members, and training for employees in member relations.

 - We recognize the importance of clear channels of communication between the Board, General Manager, employees, and members.
 We will endeavor to have honest, clear, and dignified communication so that that the policies and objectives of the cooperative can be carried out effectively.

 Northern Lights, Inc. has a long and rich history in northern Idaho and western Montana, the area it has served since 1935.
 When it was established more than 80 years ago as Northern Idaho Rural Electrical Rehabilitation Association, it was the first rural electric cooperative west of the Mississippi River.
 At the very beginning, there were three board members and 248 rural families committed to obtaining power.
-Today it is one of the largest rural electric cooperatives in Idaho with over 21,000 members and approximately 2,800 miles of distribution line.
+Today it is one of the largest rural electric cooperatives in Idaho, providing power to nearly 21,000 locations over approximately 2,800 miles of distribution line.